tnh/interviews/vpc-design/README.md

 * provide a clear method of application to be able to find what subnets to use

 Additionally if you have time or thoughts, consider how to
-* integration with other VPCs
+* Integrate with other VPCs
 * talk securely and privately to S3
 * talk security and privately to an ECR repo